Capital One offers two miles-earning credit cards that have some pretty neat benefits.

 9. Access to culinary, sports, and music events

-Both cards give you access to culinary, sports and music events.
-Just a few examples that were enticing to me and might be to you too: presale ticket access to benefit dinners, the iHeartRadio Music Festival, and discounted regular season tickets and suite rentals at Capital One Arena in Washington DC.
+Both cards give you access to culinary, sports, and music events.
+Just a few examples that were enticing to me and might be to you too: presale ticket access to benefit dinners, the iHeartRadio Music Festival, discounted regular season tickets, and suite rentals at Capital One Arena in Washington DC.

 10. Virtual card numbers

 Capital One takes your account security seriously.
 Both cards offer virtual account numbers from their virtual assistant, Eno.